 Courses that are unrealistic: Do they teach you to hang upside down out of a pickup truck, firing one-handed under the door?
 Do they teach you barrel rolls while you hold your gun?
 Pack your gear and run.
 Worry about a refund later.

-Things you can do to make your experience better
+Things you can do to make your training experience better

 - Come bright-eyed and bushy-tailed.
 Get a good night’s rest.
 Leave the drinking and nightlife alone the night before.